Regenerative Braking and Conserving Battery Charge

 Tips for Conserving Battery Charge:

-- Ride in eco mode for better range than expert or pro mode.
+- Ride in eco-mode for a better range than expert or pro mode.

 - Kick push to start and then slowly engage the motors, rather than accelerating from a full stop using only the motors.